mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-insert.md

 [Try it (Entity)](https://dotnetfiddle.net/ltMk9u)

 ### Bulk Insert with options
-The `options` parameter let you customize the way entities are inserted.
+The `options` parameter lets you customize the way entities are inserted.

 ```csharp
 bulk.BatchSize = 100;